There are dozens of ways to contribute in Weblate. Any help is welcomed, be it coding, graphics design, documentation or sponsorship.

-You can fund further Weblate development on Bountysource.
-Funds collected there are used to fund free hosting for free software projects and further development of Weblate.
-Please check the Bountysource page for details such as funding goals and rewards you can get for funding.
+You can fund further Weblate development on the donate page.
+Funds collected there are used to fund gratis hosting for libre software projects, and further development of Weblate.
+Please check the the donate page for details, such as funding goals and rewards you can get by being a funder.

 - Make sure screenshots are up to date

 - Enable building version docs on Read the Docs and make it default.